 Police Auctions

 The Police Auctions & Sales page contains details of police auctions within the UK.
 To reduce the number of items stored in the Police Property Store UK police forces dispose of recovered, seized and unwanted items via a police auction.
-These police auctions include vehicles, bicycles, clothing, electronics, furniture and other many items, which end up in the police property room.
+These police auctions include vehicles, bicycles, clothing, electronics, furniture and many other items, which end up in the police property room.
 There are even special police car auctions.
-There are incredible bargains to be had at a police auction by those in the know
+There are incredible bargains to be had at a police auction by those in the know.

 The products at a police auction can be brand new or grade A used condition.
 Certain items at police auctions might be slightly used (for example high quality push-bikes which still retain a good value).
 Products listed in any police auction are always available for inspection and if faulty or broken then it is clearly mentioned on the item and is reiterated at the time of auction.
 These auctions are a prime spot for bargain hunters as many of the items go for extremely low prices, ay under market value.
 The visitors to a police auctions benefit from the fact that the police forces need to clear their storage space irrespective of how little they raise from the sale of the items at the police auction.